Matevito/Basic-ruby-proyects/tic_tac_toe/README.md

 Instructions
 ---
-to make a move in the game the  player has to input a number between 1-9 to put a sign in the tic-tac-toe board.
+To make a move in the game the  player has to input a number between 1-9 to put a sign in the tic-tac-toe board.
 Each of the  cells in the game has an ubication that is the same of this one digit numbers in a number keyboard.

         7|8|9
         —————